-Version Date Notes - what's new 1.0 2002-25-09 First version published (delivered at first review meeting - March 2003) 1.5 2004-01-29 Version of the report delivered as DE4.4.1 (and peer-reviewed by experts): ρ Updated Table of Content ρ Added chapters on Independent Organisations and on Business Models ρ Deeper analysis related to major problems of the market ρ Improved analysis of basic technologies, existing products and services 2.0 2004-06-10 Major revisions according to peer-review feedback: μmproved description of the scope of this report, the objectives and the scope of this Working Group.
+Version Date Notes - what's new 1.0 2002-25-09 First version published (delivered at first review meeting - March 2003) 1.5 2004-01-29 Version of the report delivered as DE4.4.1 (and peer-reviewed by experts): ρ Updated Table of Content ρ Added chapters on Independent Organisations and on Business Models ρ Deeper analysis related to major problems of the market 2004.06.10 ρ Improved analysis of basic technologies, existing products and services 2.0 2004-06-10 Major revisions according to peer-review feedback: ρ Improved description of the scope of this report, the objectives and the scope of this Working Group.
 Added chapter 2 (Introduction), describing the Scope, Target Audience, Document History and Abbreviations for this report.
-Expanded (and renamed) chapter 3.1 (Objectives, scope and integration with other Working Groups).
-Expanded chapter 4.1.5 (Copyright collecting societies) with more details on author's societies and their international collaborations and federations.
-Added chapter 5 (Copyright, author's rights, intellectual property, ) to analyse in deep and clarify the aspects related to the collective administration of rights and the different kind of rights and licenses available/needed for the distribution of digital music.
-Added Appendix 1 with a list and brief description of the members societies of the European Music Office.
-Fixed inconsistencies in Table 10 : Members societies of the European Music Office Added Audio Engineering Societies (AES) in sub-chapter 4.1.7 (Main actors in the market, Independent Organisations).
-Description of the Recording Industry Association of America moved to subchapter 4.1.7.
-(Main actors in the market, Independent Organisations) from sub-chapter 4.1.7.
+Expanded (and renamed) chapter 3.1 (Objectives, scope and integration with other Working Groups). ρ Expanded chapter 4.1.4 (Copyright collecting societies) with more details on author's societies and their international collaborations and federations. ρ Added chapter 5 (Copyright, author's rights, intellectual property,) to analyse in deep and clarify the aspects related to the collective administration of rights and the different kind of rights and licenses available/needed for the distribution of digital music. ρ Added Appendix 1 with a list and brief description of the members societies of the European Music Office. ρ Fixed inconsistencies in Table 9 : Members societies of the European Music Office Added Audio Engineering Societies (AES) in sub-chapter 4.1.6 (Main actors in the market, Other Organisations).
+Description of the Recording Industry Association of America moved to sub-chapter 4.1.6 (Main actors in the market, Other Organisations) from sub- chapter 4.1.4.
+Added descriptions of WIPO and Creative Commons to the same chapter 4.1.6.
 Updated chapter 6 (On-line music distribution services) with new services and news from the on-line music distribution market, especially related to the European market.
-Added or expanded sub-chapters 10.1.1 (A new strategic vision) and 10.1.2 (Balancing author's rights and user rights) Improved chapter 10.2 (Business models) with special focus on the novelty of P2P-based business models.
-Added chapter 10.2.1 (The importance of business models).
-Added chapter 11 (Conclusions) Added chapter 12 (Acknowledgements).
-Enriched the Bibliography.
+Added or expanded sub-chapters on OD2 SonicSelector, Roxio Napster 2.0, Sony Connect Music Service and Warner Added chapter 11.1 (An innovative approach) and sub-chapters 11.1.1 (A new strategic vision) and 11.1.2 (Balancing author's rights and user rights) Improved chapter 11.2 (Business models) with special focus on the novelty of P2P-based business models.
+Added chapter 11.2.1 (The importance of business models). ρ Added chapter 12 (Conclusions) and chapter 13 (Acknowledgements). ρ Enriched the Bibliography.
+2.1 2004-08-12 Revision and comments by Martin Schmucker.
+2.1 2004-08-12 DE4.4.1 v2.2 delivered and uploaded.
+Minor revisions.
+3.0 2005-05-24 MUSICNETWORK deliverable DE4.4.2 due originally (before project extension) for M34 according to workplan.
+Revisions and updates: ρ General updates for Technologies for DRM and Distribution, Download Services, Major players in the market. ρ Added chapter 9, "Interoperability and the role of standardisation initiatives", page 65 2.1 2005 06 21 page 65.
+3.1 2005-06-21 Revisions and updates: